Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 • Make a list of baseball skills that are most important to measure.
 I.e., Hitting, fielding, pitching, and base running.

 • Choose 3-4 drills under each skill.
-For example, when measuring pitching ability, a few baseball drills would be the three-minute drill, T-alignment drill, and the push-off drill.
+For example, when measuring pitching ability, a few baseball drills would be the three-minute drill, the T-alignment drill, and the push-off drill.

 • *In addition to skill-specific drills, make sure to score players on overall attitude, work ethic, and teamwork.